-- periods relating to the reliability gap period given approximately 30 weeks after the relevant billing period; - (3) the quantity in subparagraph (1) or (2) (as applicable) is to be adjusted by adding the liable entity's measured actual demand response under a qualifying contract at each connection point for which it is financially responsible for the compliance TI, or registered if an opt-in customer, multiplied by the distribution loss factor for that connection point; - (4) the quantities in subparagraphs (1), (2) and (3) (as applicable) are to be adjusted for intra-regional loss factors at the transmission network connection point to which the connection point is assigned; and - (5) the final quantity is to be multiplied by the number of trading intervals in an hour, in each case, as determined in accordance with the PoLR cost procedures.
+- (3) adjust the quantity in subparagraph (1) or (2) (as applicable) by adding: - (i) the liable entity's measured actual demand response (other than wholesale demand response) under a qualifying contract at each connection point for which it is financially responsible for the compliance TI, or registered if an opt-in customer, multiplied by the distribution loss factor for that connection point; and - (ii) the wholesale demand response settlement quantity for each connection point for which the liable entity is financially responsible for the compliance TI;

+- (4) adjust the quantities in subparagraphs (1), (2) and (3) (as applicable) for intra-regional loss factors at the transmission network connection point to which the connection point is assigned; and - (5) multiply the final quantity by the number of trading intervals in an hour, in each case, as determined in accordance with the PoLR cost procedures.
 To avoid doubt, a liable entity's demand is not to be adjusted for what its demand would have been but for unserved energy during a compliance TI.

-- (c) For a liable entity that is a Market Customer, a liable entity's liable load relates to the connection points for which that liable entity is financially responsible for a compliance TI and those connection points do not need to be the same connection points referred to in clause 4A.D.2. - (d) The adjusted peak demand for a compliance TI is the actual demand for the region in that compliance TI as determined under clause 4A.A.4(b) adjusted for the measured actual demand response of all liable entities during that compliance TI as determined in accordance with the PoLR cost procedures.
+- (c) For a liable entity that is a Market Participant, a liable entity's liable load relates to the connection points for which that liable entity is financially responsible for a compliance TI and those connection points do not need to be the same connection points referred to in clause 4A.D.2. - (d) The adjusted peak demand for a compliance TI is the actual demand for the region in that compliance TI as determined under clause 4A.A.4(b) adjusted for: - (1) the measured actual demand response of all liable entities during that compliance TI (other than wholesale demand response) as determined in accordance with the PoLR cost procedures; and - (2) the wholesale demand response settlement quantities for that compliance TI for all connection points for which a liable entity is financially responsible.